A visit to the Dinosaurs makes for a great day out, and they are a popular visitor attraction — free to visit and open daily.

 The Dinosaurs are located in Crystal Palace Park, one of London’s great green spaces.
 The Crystal Palace Dinosaurs section of the park is free to visit and is open during the park’s opening hours.
 Getting to the park is easy.
 It is served by Transport for London (buses and London Overground) and numerous rail operators.

-The current Crystal Palace rail station (CYP) dates from the 19th century and was used by visitors to the original amusement park.
-Parking is available, too, and the area is extremely popular with cyclists.
+The current Crystal Palace rail station (CYP) at the side of the park dates from the 19th century and was used by visitors to the original amusement park.
+Other nearby train stations include Penge West and Penge East.

-The Penge end of the park includes a small information centre open on weekends, public toilets open when the park gates are open and a new cafe, to be open from April 2019.
+The Penge end of the park includes a small information centre open on weekends, public toilets open when the park gates are open and a new cafe opened in April 2019.
 The park is owned and managed by London Borough of Bromley.
 Surrounding the park are substantial villages, including Crystal Palace, Penge, Anerley, and Sydenham.
 There is an excellent range of restaurants and pubs nearby.

 School groups frequently visit the Dinosaurs, and children might benefit from bringing a simple pair of binoculars.
 The statues are viewed from a distance; please note that anyone climbing on the statues is trespassing.
 They’re risking charges to criminal damage because Grade 1 listed monuments are protected under law.